What to Do After a Death in England or Wales

 If the death occurs in hospital, normally the doctor attending will issue the certificate to you or via the hospitals administration office.

 When a death occurs in, or outside of a hospital, and the doctor attending is unable to state the cause of death, or where a medical practitioner had not recently attended to the person who has died, the Coroner will be informed.
-Should a post mortem be ordered by a Coroner, please familiarise yourself with the post mortem guide produced by the Department of Health Specifically note that your consent is needed if organs or human tissue is taken from the body and is to be retained.
+Should a post mortem be ordered by a Coroner, please familiarise yourself with the post mortem guide produced by the Human Tissue Authority

 When the body is released for burial/cremation, you may return the person who has died directly home.
-There is no lawful requirement that one must make a contract with an undertaker.
+There is no lawful requirement that one must employ, make a contract, with an undertaker.

 Registering a death

 The next of kin or person arranging the funeral must take the certificate issued by the doctor to the Registrar of Births and Deaths within five days of the death.
 Most Registrars' operate an appointment system, so it is worthwhile telephoning your local district office first.
 When you register the death, make sure that all the details are given fully and correctly, as it is very difficult getting any changes made later.
-It is also advisable to obtain extra copies of the death certificate at this time in order to be able to claim the deceased's assets at a later date.
+It is also advisable to obtain extra copies of the death certificate at this time in order to be able to claim the assets of the person who has died at a later date.

 If the Coroner has been involved, and an inquest is to be held, then they will issue a form to the Registrar who will issue a Coroners Order for burial.